maudnals/questions/other.md

 State: managed inside.
 **Can be changed at runtime from within**.
 When the state changes, React checks whether to update the DOM.
 Under the hood: state is a class ppty of the `Component` class.
-E.g.: a card state such as "active" or "inactive" should be a state.
+~~E.g.: a card state such as "active" or "inactive" should be a state. ~~// No: in that case, active should be kept as **state** of the container component which anyhow already has a list of cards in its state.
+This way we limit the number of states on the app.
 NB:
 * The name `state` is mandatory.
 * State can only be manipulated by class-based components.